Welcome

 Exam Warning

 Remember that equitable remedies are discretionary.
-Even if the technical requirements for a remedy like specific performance are met, the court can refuse to grant it based on factors such as hardship to the defendant, the claimant's delay (laches), or the claimant's own unfair conduct ('unclean hands').
-Always consider the broader equitable context.
+Even if the technical requirements for a remedy like specific performance are met, the court can refuse to grant it based on factors such as hardship to the defendant, the claimant's delay (laches), or the claimant’s own unfair conduct ('unclean hands').
+Always consider feasibility, the availability of damages, and whether third-party rights or public policy render the remedy inappropriate.
+Interim orders require care: the court will scrutinise adequacy of damages, the balance of convenience, and an undertaking as to damages.

 Key Point Checklist